Welcome to my travel & photography blog!

 Growing up, I never had just one culture or group of people to identify with.

-I was proud to think of myself as both European and Asian; to be raised with multi-cultural traditions, and to speak 3 languages (sometimes 4) on a daily basis.
-I saw how beautiful it was to transcend the boundaries between cultures so different from each other, and living that experience only made me crave for more.
+I was proud to think of myself as both Asian and European, growing up with multicultural traditions as I adapted to an environment where I spoke 3 languages every day.
+I saw how beautiful it was to transcend the boundaries between cultures that are so different from one another, and living that experience has only made me crave it more.

 That’s how The Diary of a Nomad began.